tarwn/lessthandot-hugo/blogs/content/posts/2010-03-06-c-dynamic-data-layer.md

 ```
 Using this class, the code to retrieve records from a database becomes much cleaner.

-Take notice of how we don&#8217;t have to explicitly cast the dynamic type to the variable we assign it to.
+Take notice of how we don't have to explicitly cast the dynamic type to the variable we assign it to.

 ```CSharp
 using (var dataLayer = new DynamicDataLayer(Provider, ConnectionString))